entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 These are the first two fragments of the chain, but we still have the issue with [LoadLibraryExA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa), which is a bit worse in this implementation.
 Now it's time to fix this and explain more about its problems.

-When a module is loaded with the `xxx` flag within the `LDR_DATA_TABLE_ENTRY` located inside the LDR, some of its values are abnormal, as can be seen below:
+When a module is loaded with the `DONT_RESOLVE_DLL_REFERENCES` flag within the `LDR_DATA_TABLE_ENTRY` located inside the LDR, some of its values are abnormal, as can be seen below:

 ![imgldr](../commons/memory_evasion_pt2/imgldr.png)